d2l-ai/d2l-en/chapter_optimization/adagrad.md

 values.
 The momentum method relies on the exponentially weighted moving average (EWMA) to make the direction of the independent variable more consistent, thus reducing the possibility of divergence.
-In this section, we are going to introduce Adagrad, an algorithm that adjusts the learning rate according to the gradient value of the independent variable in each dimension to eliminate problems caused when a unified learning rate has to adapt to all dimensions.
+In this section, we are going to introduce Adagrad :cite:`Duchi.Hazan.Singer.2011`, an algorithm that adjusts the learning rate according to the gradient value of the independent variable in each dimension to eliminate problems caused when a unified learning rate has to adapt to all dimensions.